 Stochastic Oscillator vs MACD

-Those considering technical indicators from a distance might ask why traders don’t simply use three, four, five or more technical indicators in tandem.
+Those considering technical indicators from a distance might ask why traders don’t simply use three, four, five, or more technical indicators in tandem.
 The answer is simple; the time lag between different technical indicators can confuse the situation.
-By the time a number of different indicators have “line up” you might end up missing the vast majority of the trend.
-There is nothing wrong in using just one technical indicator but there are risks and false signals can and do occur.
-Two is company, three is a crowd?
+By the time several different indicators have “line up,” you might end up missing the vast majority of the trend.
+There is nothing wrong with using just one technical indicator, but there are risks and false signals that can occur.
+Two is a company, three is a crowd?

 Is stochastic a good indicator?